Tags on this page: shadows cirq intermediate

 ]

-Calculate the exact expectation values of the Pauli operators for the above state:
+Calculate the exact expectation values for comparison:

 state_vector = circuit.final_state_vector()